deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 By the time he hit the ceiling gravity field again, Adam and Burgess were wrestling, each holding themselves aloft by one hand.
-Adam had got his legs around Baseball's waist and was trying to pry open his friend's grip, an attempt hindered by Baseball's long arms.
+Adam had got his legs around BASEBALL's waist and was trying to pry open his friend's grip, an attempt hindered by BASEBALL's long arms.

-In the end, Baseball's boast about being able to take them both was proven false.
+In the end, BASEBALL's boast about being able to take them both was proven false.
 Rebar had just enough speed on re-entering the gravity field to latch on to his ankles, and their combined weight was more than his grip strength could handle.